-The pregnant student should notify the Office of Student Affairs of her pregnancy so the appropriate Deans can be notified.
+The pregnant student should notify the Office of Student Affairs of their pregnancy so the appropriate Deans can be notified.
 It is recognized that students may become pregnant prior to or during their course of study at LECOM.
 This poses special problems concerning exposure to chemical agents and radiation from dental x-rays in the teaching environment because possible effects of many agents on fetal development are unknown.
 LECOM does not know and cannot determine the potential risk of the teaching environment to the developing fetus.
 LECOM is not responsible for any developmental damage to a fetus which occurs prior to notification by the student of the pregnancy.
-If the student wishes to continue in the course in question, she does so of her own volition knowing that options exist.
-Once a student advises the professor that she is (or may be) pregnant, the student will be directed to the Office of Student Affairs for information to enable her to make an informed decision regarding the following options:
+If the student wishes to continue in the course in question, they may do so of their own volition knowing that options exist.
+Once a student advises the professor that they are (or may be) pregnant, the student will be directed to the Office of Student Affairs for information to enable them to make an informed decision regarding the following options:

-- Obtain, at her own expense, appropriate clothing to reduce her exposure to potentially harmful chemicals or an appropriate filter mask. - Wear a radiation monitoring badge provided by the LECOM School of Dental Medicine.

-- Take appropriate precautions when obtaining dental radiographs. - Take a Leave of Absence from school and resume coursework the following year after the birth of the baby.
+- Obtain, at their own expense, appropriate clothing to reduce their exposure to potentially harmful chemicals or an appropriate filter mask. - Wear a radiation monitoring badge provided by the LECOM School of Dental Medicine. - Take appropriate precautions when obtaining dental radiographs. - Take appropriate precautions with the use of nitrous oxide. - Take a Leave of Absence from school and resume coursework the following year after the birth of the baby.